824zzy/Leetcode/1_Array/SlidingWindow/README.md

 # Sliding Window Template

+Sliding window is usually used in array, there are two pointer `i` and `j`, `i` is alway initialize by 0 and `j` is initialize in for loop.

-Always find the value k or initiate w, which are the threshold and container for updating the sliding window.
+We need to always find the value k or initiate w, which are the threshold and container for updating the sliding window.
 And generally use while loop to maintain thredshold k and index i.

 ``` sh
 TODO: "https://leetcode.com/problems/frequency-of-the-most-frequent-element/discuss/1175090/JavaC%2B%2BPython-Sliding-Window